 Professor Urmas Nõmmik (School of Theology and Religious Studies)

 For an applicant and a doctoral researcher, it is essential to understand the different conditions and opportunities arising from different statuses.
-The following page gives an overview of the doctoral researcher’s status and the different possibilities to fund your doctoral studies.
+The following page overviews the doctoral researcher’s status and the possibilities to fund their doctoral studies.